azurenoops/terraform-overlays-baseline/docs/deployment/policy/policy-governance.md

 # Policy Governance

-As part of a default deployment configuration, policy and policy set definitions are deployed at multiple levels within the Mission Enclave Management Group hierarchy as depicted within the below diagram.
+As part of a default deployment configuration, policy and policy set definitions are deployed at multiple levels within the Mission Enclave Management Group hierarchy as depicted within the this [diagram](../policy/policy.md).

 The subsequent sections will provide a summary of policy sets and policy set definitions applied at each level of the Management Group hierarchy.